neildeo05/timevis/README.md

  - [X] Add a simple performance and memory usage profiling script that can be run for quick diagnostics
  - [ ] Run the tool on a few real datasets and capture output images for each level, for a few center/radius combinations, and for anomalous points.
 Add these images to a document per dataset that highlights interpretations of the dataset
  - [ ] Based on available memory on the machine, recommend the best value for `g_max_value`. `g_max_value` is used to define the maximum amount of points graphed, which determines the level to be picked.
 Add this part to the developer/user documentation
+ - [ ] Extend the profiler to profile individual functions
  - [ ] Add Developer Documentation
 ## Nice to implement
  - [ ] Add support for graphing multiple timeseries at the same time